pantheon-systems/documentation/source/content/guides/terminus/12-terminus-3-0.md

 anchorid: terminus-3-0
 ---

 This section provides information about Terminus 3.0.
+Terminus 3 is the most recent major version of Terminus and is recommended in place of Terminus 2.0.

 <Alert title="Note" type="info" >

-If you're not already familiar with Terminus, we suggest you read the [Terminus Guide](/guides/terminus) instead.
-This doc is specifically geared at existing Terminus users who need to update existing implementations.
-If you're not already familiar with Terminus, we suggest you read the [Terminus Guide](/guides/terminus) instead.
+If you're not already familiar with Terminus, we suggest you read from the beginning of the [Terminus Guide](/guides/terminus).
 This section is specifically geared at existing Terminus users who need to update existing implementations.

 </Alert>